pnill/SickBeard-XG/readme.md

 The [binary releases][githubdownloads] are standalone.
 Build 503 and older can be found on the now defunct [legacy releases][googledownloads].

 ## Bugs
+(Note: Don't submit bugs related to DCC to these areas, you can use the github issue system for that, the original implementation of sickbeard did not support DCC only this 'hack'/modification does.)
 If you find a bug please report it or it'll never get fixed.
 Verify that it hasn't [already been submitted][googleissues] and then [log a new bug][googlenewissue].
 Be sure to provide as much information as possible.

 [cherrypy]: http://www.cherrypy.org